seanmisra/javascript-coding-exercises/README.md

 31. Switch example
 32. Class constructor example (include at least one default value)
 33. Sort an array of objects by a given property
+34. 4 ways to delete an element from an array